-California grants the authority to use the title "Structural Engineer" to licensed civil engineers who successfully complete an examination process.
-This application is required with evidence of experience and references.
+California grants the authority to use the title "Structural Engineer" to licensed Civil Engineers who meet all licensure requirements including passing the required examination.

 Each applicant for authority to use the title "Structural Engineer" must:

-- Provide evidence showing three years of qualifying, full-time experience "in responsible charge" of structural engineering work.
-The three years must have been gained after the date of issuance of the Civil Engineer license.
+- Provide evidence showing three (3) years of qualifying, full-time experience "in responsible charge" of structural engineering work.
+The three (3) years must have been gained after the date of issuance of the Civil Engineer license.
 Experience must be documented on Structural Engineer Engagement Record and Reference Forms.
 Review the information on What Constitutes a Satisfactory Reference.

-Qualifying experience is counted three years from the date of licensure as a civil engineer in California.
+Qualifying experience is counted three (3) years from the date of licensure as a Civil Engineer in California.

 This consists of professional level employment "in responsible charge" of major projects.
-It does not include overtime, trainee, or orientation programs, any work done before initial license as a civil engineer, or work done on exempt structures as defined in Section 6737.1 of the Business and Professions Code.
+It does not include overtime, trainee, or orientation programs, any work done before initial license as a Civil Engineer, or work done on exempt structures as defined in Business and Professions Code section 6737.1.

 Qualifying experience shall include structural design experience in all areas as follows: